Frequently Asked Questions

 I have never flown in a small plane; what is it like?

 What do I need to bring?

-We encourage you to dress for moderate to low activity in cool and potentially wet weather.
-Dressing in layers with synthetics that repel water and light rain gear is typically sufficient.
-We have additional rain gear if necessary.
-We can outfit you with rubber boots and recommend a pair of light hiking shoes that can get a little muddy.
+We encourage you to dress for moderate to low activity in cool and potentially wet weather: Dress in warm layers with synthetics that repel water with a light rain jacket and rain pants.
+Layers are good for staying warm while sitting quietly and easily shed if we go for a moderate hike in the woods.
+We ask that you avoid cotton clothes, such as jeans.
+We have additional rubber rain gear if necessary.
+We can outfit you with rubber boots and recommend a pair of light hiking shoes that can get muddy.
 A day pack is useful for carrying a water bottle, an extra warm layer and rain gear.
 As we will be out in the wilderness for most of the day, please bring any necessary medications and discuss medical issues with your guide.
 Photographers are encouraged to bring their equipment, and even though we sometimes view bears at close range a powerful zoom is a good tool.
 If there are concerns about weight please give us a call.